Fight of the Century: Aftermath

-"As Ali's image and myth and name and reputation grew, Joe's was sure to suffer.
-The winner that night was the loser and the loser that night was the winner."

 COINTELPRO

 The fight provided cover for an activist group, the Citizens' Commission to Investigate the FBI, to successfully pull off a burglary at an FBI office in Pennsylvania, which exposed the COINTELPRO operations that included illegal spying on activists involved with the civil rights and anti-war movements, on the basis that guards listening to radio coverage of the fight would be distracted from their duties.
 One of the COINTELPRO targets was Muhammad Ali, and the FBI's goals included their gaining access to his records as far back as elementary school.